Inside: Check out the best toys for toddlers – open-ended toys for kids to grow with.

 If you want a child who plays independently, open-ended toys are the toys for you.

 Kids need open-ended toys to imagine with, create with, and grow with.
 These toys help children learn the valuable social and life skills that will carry them through adulthood – skills like communication, problem solving, and empathy.

 Open-ended toys are powerful.
-“One and Done Toys” won’t grow with your child – a light up toy for a 15 month old isn’t likely to be loved by a 4 year old.
+“One and Done Toys” won’t grow with your child.
+The light up toy your child loved at 15 months old probably isn’t going to be their favorite at age 4.